Skip to main content

 • connect people who have PASC and/or Long COVID with experts to share their experiences in the search for answers about these conditions; and

-• share what we're learning and help create connections between researchers, participants, and studies to quickly understand, prevent, and treat PASC, including Long COVID.
+• share what we're learning and help create connections between researchers, participants, and studies to quickly understand, diagnose, prevent, and treat PASC, including Long COVID.

 People leading RECOVER studies are experts in many areas of clinical care, research, and science.
 They work together with participants to gather information about the ongoing health effects people are experiencing.